Cosas1008/LeetCode/Practice/Graph/README.md

 - [ ] 1129 Shortest Path with Alternating Colors
 - [ ] 1162 As Far from Land as Possible
 - [x] 1192 Critical Connections in a Network (  Tarjan's Bridge-Finding Algorithm (TBFA) )
+- [ ] 1254 Number of Closed Islands
 - [x] 1267 Count Servers that Communicate
 - [ ] 1319 Number of Operations to Make Network Connected
 - [ ] 1514 Path with Maximum Probability